melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 # Peer-to-Peer Folder Poetry

-What if we could build and live in a new kind of digital city that transforms our online networks from a corporate-owned service to a community-run medium of shared placemaking?
-In this workshop we will collectively create a peer-to-peer city using the structure of nested folders and [DAT](https://dat.foundation/).
-Taking a closer look at the common practice of computer organization using folders and files and taking a page out of Italo Calvino's book, Invisible Cities, we will explore folder structures as a new kind of poetic form and DAT as a way to build digital spaces with and for our networks.
+What if we could transform our online networks from something we passively receive to something we actively create?
+Folder Poetry is the practice of using the structure of computer folder organization as a new kind of poetic form like the haiku or iambic pentameter.
+By naming and nesting folders and files, we can create unfolding narratives, rhythmic prose, and choose-your-own-adventure poetry.
+In this workshop we will collectively create peer-to-peer folder poetry using the command line and Dat.
+Through lecture, examples, and writing folder poetry as meditation, we will explore the narrative qualities of folder structures and DAT as a tool for building digital spaces with and for our networks.

+In this session we will get intimate with computers and write poetry with their logic.
+This workshop is an introduction to writing folder poetry, the P2P protocol Dat, and navigating the command line interface using Bash.

+Together, we will create living networked poetry through connecting folders on the peer-to-peer web for each other to inhabit and explore.

+This workshop assumes no coding experience and simultaneously takes the position that everyone who interacts with computers in some way is already a programmer.

 **[Always Already Programming](https://github.com/melaniehoff/Peer-to-Peer-Folder-Poetry#always-already-programmimg)**

-This workshop assumes no coding experience and simultaneously takes the position that everyone who interacts with computers in some way is already a programmer.

 ## Workshops
 _P2P Folder Poetry has been taught in multiple places.
 These are the notes and slides for each place._